Buying Great Wine at Great Prices

 (Even if you don't have a Brother-in-Law in Napa Valley)

 We Love Wine.
-Red, White, Sparkling.
-And found out we're overpaying.
+Red, White, Sparkling, and we're pretty sophisticated buyers.

 The majority of Americans are subject to a significant marketing tax.
 You're not going to like this, but we're willing to spend more for more wine in the United States.
 The margins are just fatter over here because we're so used to overspending.
 And wineries are continually attempting to persuade us that their wines are worth the exorbitant price tags.